t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Resources can change state because of REST interactions with them, or they can change state for reasons outside of the REST model, e.g., business logic implemented on the server side such as sampling a sensor.

 Resource Type:
-: An identifier that annotates the application-semantics of a resource (see Section 3.1 of {{RFC6690}}).
+: An identifier that annotates the application-semantics of a resource (see {{Section 3.1 of RFC6690}}).

 Reverse Proxy:
 : An intermediary that appears as a server towards the client but satisfies the requests by forwarding them to the actual server (possibly via one or more other intermediaries).